Colleges by Location

 Student Organizations

-Based on the most up-to-date information available, there are 400 open-membership organizations at Brown University.
-That includes sororities and fraternities.
-At this school, 11% of male students are members of social organizations, while that percentage is 9 for female students.
-Those who like music can join the Brown University band or chorus.
-If you have an interest in acting, there's a drama club you can be a part of.
+There are 400 student organizations and groups with open membership at this school.
+Sororities and fraternities are included in that number.
+The percentage of male students who are members of organizations is 11 and female students 9.
+Those interested in music can join the Brown University band or chorus.
+There is a drama club you can join if acting is something that interests you.
 For students looking to explore media and communication, Brown University publishes its own newspaper and has its own radio station.

 Student Services

-At Brown University, there are many amenities required for a pleasant and safe life on campus.
+Brown University offers a number of services needed for a pleasant and safe life on campus.

 All in all, campus life at Brown University is rich and vibrant and provides all you need for a comfortable stay.